 Discrimination and mental health

-- The Equality Act 2010 protects disabled people from unfair treatment.
+- The Equality Act 2010 protects disabled people and their carers from unfair treatment.
 This includes many people with a mental illness.

 - The Equality Act 2010 explains what a disability is.
 If you match this definition, you could be protected from discrimination, harassment and victimisation by the Act.